makedatanotlore/fobbot-discord/README.md

 * Regular D6 - `d6`

 ### Notes
 When you need to add a note or comment to your roll, use "".
+To prevent the numbers from shuffling around, we can add the flag `-ns`.
-`>roll 2resd8 "Food/Water"`
+`>roll 2resd8 "Food/Water" -ns`